facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/tutorial/index.md

 ![Friends Picker](images/Friends/14-GarbledFriendsList.png)

-As you can see, using Blend, within a few easy steps, we are able to create a ListBox and bind the friend data to it without writing a single line of code.
+As you can see, using Blend, within a few easy steps, we are able to create a LongListSelector/ListBox and bind the friend data to it without writing a single line of code.
 The UI looks a bit garbled and we can pick only one friend at a time, but this illustrates the power of using Expression Blend.
-I will leave it as an exercise to you on how to follow along Blend and style the ListBox and how to allow Multiple Select.
-In interest of of making progress, at this point of time, just overwrite all the contents of the FriendSelector.xaml with the following pre-built and styled ListBox code:
+I will leave it as an exercise to you on how to follow along Blend and style the LongListSelector/ListBox and how to allow Multiple Select.
+In interest of making progress, at this point of time, just overwrite all the contents of the FriendSelector.xaml with the following pre-built and styled ListBox code:

     <phone:PhoneApplicationPage
     xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"